 SELECT try_parse('1234') FROM dual;

-In this tutorial, you’ve learned how to develop a custom PL/SQL function and call it in an anonymous blocks and in a SQL SELECT statement.
+In this tutorial, you’ve learned how to develop a custom PL/SQL function and call it in anonymous blocks and in an SELECT statement.